tomhohenstein/tomhohenstein.github.io/about/index.md

 title: About
 css: p/about.css
 ---
-# Welcome,
+# Welcome!

-If you've landed here, you're probably wondering who I am and the purpose of this site.
+If you've landed here, you're probably wondering who I am and what the purpose of this site is.

 This site is my playpen, a place for some self-promotion, and documentation center.
-My interests range from libraries, to historical research, to data visualization.
+My interests range from libraries to historical research to data visualization.
 As such, sharing my ideas normally involves some HTML, CSS, and a bit of JavaScript.
 If you're interested in collaborating or like something you see, [check me out on GitHub](https://github.com/tomhohenstein).
-Below is a draft of my resume<span id="text-timeline"> and an entertaining timeline</span>.
+Below is a draft of my resume<span id="text-timeline"> and an informal timeline some (mis)adventures</span>.

 <div role="tabpanel">